24 Hours of Le Mans: Cars

-The race has approximately 60 competitors.
-Each car was required to have at least two seats.
-However, recently cars only need to have space to accommodate a second seat in the cockpit rather than the seat itself.
-Two doors are allowed; open cockpit cars do not require doors.
-Since 2014, all cars in the premier LMP1 category must have a roof due to safety concerns, with open-cockpit cars only permitted in the slightly slower LMP2 category.
-Since 2017, all prototype cars, Hypercar or LMP2, must have closed cockpits.
+Since 2019, 62 cars enter each race.
+Up until recently, each car was required to have at least two seats.
+However, rules were changed which meant cars only need to have space to accommodate a second seat in the cockpit rather than the seat itself.
+Two doors are allowed; open-cockpit cars do not require doors.
+Since 2014, all cars in the premier LMP1 category must have a roof for safety; open-cockpit cars are only permitted in the slightly slower LMP2 category.
+Since 2017, all prototype cars—Hypercar or LMP2—must have closed cockpits.

-Although all cars compete at the same time, as of 2021 there are separate classes.
+Although all cars compete at the same time, as of 2021, there are separate classes.
 A prize is awarded to the winner of each class and the overall winner.
 The number of classes has varied over the years, but there are now three: Hypercar, LMP2, and LMGT3.

 Successor to the Le Mans Prototype 1 (LMP1) is the custom-built Hypercar (LMH or LMDh) class.
 It is the top class and debuted in 2021.
 The new technical regulations are intended to prevent cost escalations while enabling greater variety in technical approaches and car aesthetics.

 This is followed by the LMP2 class where teams are obliged to run one of four approved chassis – ORECA, Ligier, Dallara, or Multimatic/Riley – mated with a standard 4.2-litre Gibson V8 engine.
 ORECA is the most commonly used LMP2 chassis.
 LMP1 teams are not subjected to chassis and engine restrictions.
 Their extra power, lower weight, and more complex aerodynamics result in much quicker lap times; LMP1 cars also may use hybrid technology.

 The next class is LMGT3, which are similar to production-based sports cars.